What is Colour Blindness?

 - Difficulty in distinguishing shades of the same or similar colours

 These signs can scale from mild to severe depending on the type of colour blindness.

-The colour blindness treatment procedures at Sanjeevan are developed in such a way that they retain the entire visual system, viz., the lens, cone cells, ciliary muscles, retina, optic nerve and the brain to help it improve itself so as to treat Colour Blindness and also improve visual perception.
+The colour blindness treatment in India at Sanjeevan are developed in such a way that they retain the entire visual system, viz., the lens, cone cells, ciliary muscles, retina, optic nerve and the brain to help it improve itself so as to treat Colour Blindness and also improve visual perception.